ArchiveBox/ArchiveBox/README.md

 <li>Install the ArchiveBox package using <code>brew</code>.
 <pre lang="bash"><code style="white-space: pre-line">brew tap archivebox/archivebox
 brew install archivebox
+# update to newest version with pip (sometimes brew package is outdated)
+pip install --upgrade --ignore-installed archivebox
 </code></pre>
 <i>See the <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Install#option-c-bare-metal-setup">Install: Bare Metal</a> Wiki for more granular instructions for macOS... ➡️</i>
 </li>
 <li>Create a new empty directory and initialize your collection (can be anywhere).
 <pre lang="bash"><code style="white-space: pre-line">mkdir -p ~/archivebox/data && cd ~/archivebox/data
-archivebox init --setup         # if any problems, install with pip instead
+archivebox init --setup
 </code></pre>
 </li>
 <li>Optional: Start the server then login to the Web UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a> ⇢ Admin.